PiraMew/Maesa_sptree/README.md

 ## 7.2 Detection of Rogue Taxa
 Based on low branch supports in our preliminary tree, we thought that it was severly affected from rogue taxa.
 Thus, we decided to implemented RogueNaRok algorithm (https://github.com/aberer/RogueNaRok) to detect and prune those taxa out.
 To do that, we have to:
-- generate a set of ML trees: we go for 10 trees using `10MLtrees.sh` executed within `iqtree_prepare` directory
+- generate a set of ML trees: we go for 10 trees using `10MLtrees.sh` executed within `iqtree_prepare` directory the files that ready for RNR will be store in `RNR` directory
--
+- In `RNR`, run `RNR.sh` which produces rogue-pruned alignments

+## 7.3 Add outgroups back to the pruned alignments
+RNR may remove outgroup sequences in some alignments, we need to add them back by running `postRNR.sh`.

+## 7.4 Preliminary run IQ-Tree
+run `firstiqtree.sh` to get gene trees.

+## 7.5 Treeshrink

+## 7.6